 Slack allows integrations from various other tools such as JIRA, GitHub, and Trello.
-Slack also packs in audio calls, video calls, conferences, screen-sharing and more.
+Slack also packs in audio calls, video calls, conferences, screen-sharing, and more.
 It allows users to customize their status, provide full control over notifications and availability.
 The tool also makes it very easy to separate teams and create different chat rooms.
 Finally, it also has a bunch of shortcuts to find information from the chat rooms, which is now inherited by various other collaboration tools.

-Kanban is one of the commonly used project management methodologies and Trello is one of the most intuitive and easy-to-use kanban apps in the market right now.
+Kanban is one of the commonly used project management methodologies and Trello is one of the most intuitive and easy-to-use kanban apps on the market right now.
 Offering solid ways to manage work and workflows, Trello is a lightweight project management tool.
 It is also one of the most straightforward applications on our list.

 It comes with a digital dashboard on which a user can create, organize, manage, and prioritize actions.
 All the tasks, to-dos can be very easily managed using the drag-and-drop card system.
-Trello allows users to assign an employee or even a team or a set of employees on a certain task.
-It also allows you to set up deadlines and notes to each of these task cards.
+Trello allows users to assign an employee or even a team or a set of employees to a certain task.
+It also allows you to set up deadlines and notes for each of these task cards.